frankhecker/gettingdatacoursera/README.md

 ----------------------------------------

-To create the tidy set, simply put the `run_analysis.R` script in a suitable directory and execute the following two commands in R (or R Studio):
+To create the tidy set, simply put the `run_analysis.R` script in a suitable directory (which can be empty) and execute the following two commands in R (or R Studio):

 1. `setcd("<dir>")` (where `<dir>` is the directory containing the `run_analysis.R` script)
 2. `source("run_analysis.R")`

+If you have already downloaded and extracted the data set yourself, the `run_analysis.R` script should be in the same directory as the `UCI HAR Dataset` directory.
+(Do _not_ put the `run_analysis.R` script in the `UCI HAR Dataset` directory itself.)

 The `run_analysis.R` script will do the following: